The Third Reich 'n Roll: Concept

 According to the album's original liner notes, entitled "Why do the Residents hate the Beatles?" (in reference to the cover art of their previous album Meet the Residents), the Third Reich 'n' Roll is a commentary on how "rock and roll has brainwashed the youth of the world."

 None of the songs are named anywhere on the album; some are obvious, while others are either unrecognizable or played simultaneously.
-Notable selections include "In-A-Gadda-Da-Vida", "Land of a Thousand Dances", "Double Shot (of My Baby's Love)", "Papa's Got a Brand New Bag" (sung in German), "Wipe Out", "96 Tears", "Yummy Yummy Yummy", and "Hey Jude" (paired with "Sympathy for the Devil").
+Notable selections include "In-A-Gadda-Da-Vida", "Land of a Thousand Dances", "Double Shot (Of My Baby's Love)", "Papa's Got a Brand New Bag" (sung in German), "Wipe Out", "96 Tears", "Yummy Yummy Yummy", and "Hey Jude" (paired with "Sympathy for the Devil").

 The Residents would later record a cover of another Rolling Stones song, "(I Can't Get No) Satisfaction", and release it as a single to promote the album.
 Originally a limited edition, it would be re-released in 1978 to capitalize on the group's unexpected success on the British new wave charts.

-Release history

-In 1980, a Third Reich 'n' Roll Collector's Box was produced in a limited edition of 30 copies, of which 25 were released.
-These came with a hand-pressed red-marbled vinyl edition of the record with silk-screened sleeve and labels, in a velvet-lined black wooden box with a sliding panel featuring hand-screened version of the cover art.
-Also enclosed were two lithographs by Irene Dogmatic, signed and numbered.
-The entire box was enclosed in a drawstring bag made from a piece of Christo's Running Fence.

-The 1993 CD reissue by Euro Ralph included brand new cover art, featuring Adolf Hitler holding a carrot and Madonna holding a Resident eyeball head.
-All swastikas were eliminated from this version of the cover.

-A special-edition hardcover containing all the original artwork and promotional photos was released on Mute Records in September 2005.

-The album was reissued in 2018 as part of the Residents' "pREServed" remaster campaign, featuring contemporary singles, live performances, and a number of previously unheard outtakes.
-This reissue also featured a newly updated cover design, derived from the censored German version.
+Packaging

+The album artwork was designed by Porno Graphics.
+The front cover depicts Dick Clark, host of American Bandstand, dressed as Adolf Hitler and holding a carrot.
+In the background, couples with Hitler's face superimposed over their heads are seen dancing on clouds.
+There is text that reads "THE RESIDENTS PRESENT THE THIRD REICH 'N ROLL", "THIS SIDE EXPLAINS WHY HITLER WAS A VEGETARIAN", "RALPH RECORDS", "FIRST PRESSING - 1000 DISCS", "PRODUCED BY RESIDENTS, UNINC." and "JACKET BY PORNO/GRAPHICS".
+The back cover has six Reichsadleren arranged in a Star of David with a swastika in the center.
+There is text that reads "THE RESIDENTS PRESENT THE THIRD REICH 'N ROLL", "THIS SIDE IS USUALLY SWASTIKAS ON PARADE", "SEE VILENESS FATS - COMING SOON TO A THEATER OR DRIVE-IN NEAR YOU", "RR1075", "RECORDED AT EL RALPHO STUDIOS" and "WORLD SERIES '74-'75".

+This artwork was extremely controversial, along with the promotion, which followed the Nazi aesthetic of the cover.
+A window display in Berkeley, which was swastika-themed, was met with outrage and lasted only two days before being taken down.
+Due to Nazi imagery being banned from public display in Germany and Austria, the album was not available in Europe until 1981, when the album was released in Europe with "CENSORED!" stickers being placed over any explicit Nazi imagery and Dick Clark's eyes.
+Another European cover would be created in 1993, depicting Adolf Hitler holding a carrot and Madonna holding one of the Residents' signature eyeball masks.